Illustrious-Net-8110/Volcano-Cyber/README.md

 * Balloon fill (Shot, Little, Big)
 * Auto-refreshing background via Unsplash API (or local fallback)

+the web interface is an “installable pwa”.
+This means you can “install” it in Chrome or add it to the home screen on mobile devices and it runs as a full-screen app

 > To use Unsplash, insert your API key in `/data/js/bg.js`

 ---